 When it comes to tattoo removals, there is both bad and good news.
 On the downside, tattoos are supposed to be permanent.
 Even state-of-the-art removal techniques are very difficult and do not work for all people.
 Your success strategy depends on the skin color and the pigment size of your tattoos.

-On the bright side, the laser tattoo removal by Kevin Chua process has evolved primarily due to new technological advancements.
+On the bright side, the laser tattoo removal process has evolved primarily due to new technological advancements.
 It’s no longer a case of simple de-inking using the crude skin damaging process.
 The procedure done today is much safer and relies significantly on laser technology.
 Here are some ways on how to safely get a tattoo removed.

 Do not do it Yourself